 Water skiing has been going on in Langstone since the fifties.
 The original Langstone Water-Ski Club was founded by (amongst others) John Warner (of Mark Warner Holidays fame) and operated from a property just off Ferry Road in Sinah Warren.
 This club ceased to exist around 1968.
 There is a water ski training area with a jump marked on charts from this period in Sinah Lake which is north of where the ski area now is.

 The Langstone Harbour Water Skiers Association was formed in 1976 by a group of keen skiers including several who are still members today.
-Its first chairman was Martin Ward, who remains on the committee helping with the running of the club today.
-Paul Faulkner is also one of the founding members.
+Its first chairman was Martin Ward, who remained on the committee for many years helping with the running of the club.
+Paul Faulkner is also one of the founding members and remains a member.

 In 1977 the association was given responsibility for regulating water skiing in the harbour by the Harbour Board with the support of the Harbour Master at the time, Captain Thompson.